benbotto/rubiks-cube-cracker/README.md

 The optimal solver can take a long time, especially for scrambles that take 18+ moves to solve.
-As such, this program also includes an implementation of Thistlethwaite's algorithm which can solve any scrambed cube quickly in 52 or fewer moves.
+As such, this program also includes an implementation of Thistlethwaite's algorithm.
+The algorithm implemented by this program can solve any scrambed cube quickly in at most 46 moves.
+Thistlethwaite's algorithm orignally had a maximum of 52 moves, but this implementation differs slightly (details below).
+The maximum number of moves is 46, and solves are effectively instantaneous.

-Like Korf's, Thistlethwaite's algorithm uses IDDFS, but no heuristic pattern databases are used.
-(Pattern database _could_ be used to boost performance, but this implementation doesn't use them.)
-It works by moving the cube from one "group" to another, and each successive "group" is computationally easier to solve than the last.
+The Thistlethwaite algorithm implementation also uses IDA\* with pattern databases as heuristics.
+It works by moving the cube from one "group" to another, and each successive group is computationally easier to solve than its predecessor.
+Each transition from one group to the next uses a separate pattern database, but unlike the databases used with Korf's algorithm, the Thistlethwiate databases give the exact number of moves required to get to the next group.

 The initial group--group 0--is any scrambled cube.
 Above it was mentioned that each edge cubie can be in one of two orientations.
 Well, it turns out that